FACILITIES AND EQUIPMENT

 The League also has six Anschutz Model 1903 .22 target rifles.
 Three of these rifles are in left handed bolt configuration.
 This assures that our left handed shooters will have optimal equipment during their shooting experiences.

 High Power Rifle Team Equipment

 The SCCYSL has a High Power Rifle Team.
 The League has five Rock River Arms National Match A2 semiautomatic rifles in .223 caliber, five Celestron spotting scopes and stands all the necessary shooting accessories to field a complete High Power Rifle Team.
 These items were purchased with the help of two NRA Foundation grants.
-The five person team entered its first high power competition in July of 2012 and are progressing rapidly as competition shooters.
+Five person teams enters high power competition and are progressing rapidly as competition shooters.